AlexSuarez64/demo/README.md

 ### selectedColumns

 "selectedColumns" are the that will be displayed in the table view.
 The selectedColumns must have properties of: name, label, type.
+Valid types: boolean, currency, date, decimal, number, & percent.
 The selectedColumns are all the columns that are marked as selected in the Sitecore list.

 ## Pre-Build Steps